cassioprlm/bugbounty-essentials/README.md

 sudo apt install golang-go //if golang was installed manually, ignore this!
 ./install
 ```
 It's important to remember that is needed golang >= 1.17.
-If apt install a old version the tool will not work, so is recommended to pay attention on this step!
+If the apt install a old version the tool will not work, so is recommended to pay attention on this step!

 #### Golang
 Download the golang latest version